vecnathewhisperd0/FeatherPad/README.md

   * A docked window for text replacement;
   * Support for showing line numbers and jumping to a specific line;
   * Optional selection highlighting;
-  * Automatic detection of text encoding as far as possible and optional saving with encoding;
   * Syntax highlighting for common programming languages;
   * Ability to open URLs with appropriate applications;
   * Session management;